artela-network/artela-docs/docs/Core-Concepts/01-Chain-Native-Pattern.md

 **Smart Contract:**

-A computer protocol that runs on the blockchain network and can conduct trusted transactions without the intervention of third parties.
-Developers use Smart Contract to implement the main business logic of dApps.
-Multiple Smart Contracts can be combined and have traceable and irreversible characteristics.
+A computer protocol that runs on the blockchain network and performs trusted transactions without the need for third-party intervention.
+Developers can use Smart Contracts to implement the main business logic of dApps.

 **Native Extension:**

-A modular component that runs on the extension layer.
-It supports custom logic by developers and achieves highly customized functions through BaseLayer API.
-Native Extensions can be combined with each other and can be combined with Smart Contracts.
-It should be noted that Native Extension is security isolated and will not affect the state of Smart Contract, that is, non-state migration.
+Modular components run on the extension layer.
+Developers are capable of tailoring the processing logic and achieving highly customized functions through the Base Layer API.
+With the use of the Native Extension, developers can incorporate additional features into their dApp, such as automated transaction and risk control during transaction processing.
+Smart contracts can be combined with multiple Native Extensions, and each individual Smart contract can be paired with different sets of Native Extensions.

-**BaseLayer API:**

-API interface to the base layer of the blockchain that can be opened to the extension layer.
-The base layer is a collection of processing modules such as blockchain network, consensus, and storage.
-It provides customized capabilities for some basic functions to the extension layer through the interface.
-Under the Chain-Native Pattern, the ability of BaseLayer API is strictly controlled and will not cause damage to the blockchain network due to abnormal callers.
+> Base Layer API:The blockchain base layer can expose a set of API interfaces to the extension layer.
+The base layer is a collection of processing modules, such as the blockchain network, consensus, and storage.
+Through the interfaces, it provides customized capabilities for some basic features to the extension layer.
+Under the Chain-Native pattern, the capabilities of the Base Layer API are strictly controlled, and abnormal callers will not cause any availability issues to the blockchain network.

-dApps under the Chain-Native Pattern is a collection of Smart Contracts, Native Extension, and BaseLayer API.
-Developers can freely combine and use them according to specific needs.
+dApps under the Chain-Native Pattern are a combination of Smart Contract and Native Extensions, which developers can freely combine and use according to specific needs.

-Developers can not only build lightweight dApps that only contain Smart Contracts but also develop Native Extensions to share with others.
-The accumulation of excellent Native Extensions will not only reduce the threshold for building dApps but also benefit developers and the community.
+Developers can build not only the lightweight dApps that only contain Smart Contracts but also develop Native Extensions to share with others.
+The continuous accumulation of excellent Native Extensions will not only lower the threshold for building dApps but also benefit developers and the community.

-Providing a technical solution that balances customization, modularity, and extensibility is the design goal of Chain-Native.

 ---

 ## 4. How does Chain-Native benefit dApp?

-> DApp in Chain-Native = Base Layer + Native Extension + Smart Contract
+Chain-Native is an innovative technical paradigm proposed by the Artela team for application-specific requirements.
+It will bring many positive changes to dApp construction.
+Customization, modularity, and composability are the goals that Chain-Native continues to pursue.

-Chain-Native Pattern brings a new way of building dApps for developers.
-Developers do not need to develop and maintain an App Chain separately, and can achieve equivalent customization capabilities through Native Extension.

-The combination of Smart Contract and Native Extension makes it possible to build stronger and independent dApps.
-The benefits brought by Chain-Native to dApps include:
+Chain-Native Pattern offers developers a new approach to building dApps.
+With this pattern, developers are no longer required to develop and maintain AppChain separately.
+Instead, they can develop customized features on the Base Layer using Native Extension.
+In this way, dApps can reuse and benefit from the capabilities provided by public Native Extension.
+The combination of Smart Contract and Native Extension makes it easier to build more powerful and independent dApps.
+The benefits that Chain-Native provides to dApps include the following:

-**Reusable public services**

-Native Extension can be published as an independent basic service.
-Developers can choose whether to integrate this basic service when building dApps.
-The modular construction method realizes the advantages of reducing code redundancy, enhancing software modularization capabilities, and improving software security.

-**More flexible function extension**
+1. **More flexible function extension**

-Native Extension is a functional extension based on the main network.
-Different from cross-chain solutions such as shared security AppChain, Native Extension provides built-in expandability, which is a more accurate and efficient collaborative operation in the same network environment.
-The combination of Smart Contract and Native Extension, as well as the combination between Native Extensions, allows dApps to have more flexible extension capabilities.
+Native Extension is a feature extension based on the main-net.
+Unlike cross-chain solutions such as AppChain, which share security, Native Extension provides built-in extensibility.
+This allows for more accurate and efficient operations on the same network environment.
+The combination of Smart Contract and Native Extension gives dApps more flexible extension capabilities.

-**More independent dApp**
+2. **More independent dApps**

-Native Extension is an extension of the basic capabilities of the blockchain.
-Developers can achieve deep customization capabilities such as GAS billing and transaction sorting by combining Smart Contracts and Native Extensions.
-Unlike dApps built only using Smart Contracts, the extension of the base layer allows dApps to maintain independence while achieving AppChain equivalent customization capabilities.
+Adding global functionality to the underlying blockchain usually requires a long development and verification cycle, balancing stability and the universality of functionalities.
+With Chain-Native, dApps can extend blockchain capabilities that only apply to themselves, without requiring global upgrades of network nodes.
+3. **Reusable public services**
+Native Extension can be released as independent base services.
+Developers can choose to integrate these base services when building dApps.
+This modular construction method reduces code redundancy, enhances software modularity, and improves software security.

-**More efficient operation**
+4. **More efficient operation and management**

-Native Extension is a functional component deployed and run on the extension layer.
-Without changing the Smart Contract code, Native Extension provides a very efficient control aspect.
-Developers can achieve operational operations such as transaction risk control and anti-money laundering by combining them before and after Smart Contract transaction execution.
+Native Extension is deployed and run as a functional component in the extension layer, without requiring any changes to Smart Contract code.
+Native Extension provides a very efficient control aspect that allows developers to achieve operational management such as transaction risk control and anti-money laundering by combining it before and after the Smart Contract transaction execution.

-Chain-Native is an innovative technical paradigm proposed by the Artela team for Application-Specific.
-It will bring many positive changes to the construction of dApps.
-Balancing customization, modularity, and extensibility is the continuous pursuit of Chain-Native.
+Chain-Native is an innovative technical paradigm proposed by the Artela team for application-specific requirements.
+It will bring many positive changes to dApp construction.
+Customization, modularity, and composability are the goals that Chain-Native continues to pursue.